What Happens to Our House if My Spouse Dies?

 If a spouse passes away without leaving behind a valid will it is referred to as intestacy.
 The UK government has an online tool to help you understand where assets go if someone dies without a will.

-As the remaining spouse, despite there being no will, you have right of first refusal to the property.
+As the surviving spouse, despite there being no will, you will be automatically entitled to first refusal of the property.
 You can acquire the house as your inheritance; this is particularly relieving for partners still living in the family home.

 Without a will or a living spouse, most properties are sold.
 Following this, the cash from the sale is added to any other assets and shared between any beneficiaries.

 In other scenarios, a beneficiary may want to receive the property.
 This will need to be discussed and agreed upon amongst any other beneficiaries.